 ON THIS PAGE: You will find information about the number of people who are diagnosed with SCLC each year.
 You will also read general information on surviving the disease.
 Remember, survival rates depend on several factors.
 Use the menu to see other pages.

-Lung cancer makes up about 13% of all new cancer diagnoses, making it the second most common cancer in both men and women.
-This year, an estimated 228,820 adults (116,300 men and 112,520 women) in the United States will be diagnosed with lung cancer.
+Lung cancer is the second most common cancer in both men and women.
+This year, an estimated 235,760 adults (119,100 men and 116,660 women) in the United States will be diagnosed with lung cancer.
 This includes people diagnosed with both SCLC and NSCLC.
+However, since the mid-2000s, lung cancer incidence rates have dropped by around 2% each year.
 About 13% of people diagnosed with lung cancer have SCLC.

 It is important to note that survival rates depend on several factors, including the stage of disease.
 For people with localized SCLC, which means the cancer has not spread outside of the lung, the overall 5-year survival rate is 27%.
 For regional SCLC, which means the cancer has spread outside of the lung to nearby areas, the 5-year survival rate is 16%.
 If the cancer has spread to a distant part of the body, the 5-year survival rate is 3%.
 However, some people with advanced lung cancer can live many years after diagnosis.